shadowfinderstudios/FishNet-Addressables-Sample/README.md

 # FishNet-Addressables-Sample
 An addressables 2D URP sample for FishNet in Unity created by Shadowfinder Studios.
-Still a work in progress.
+WIP

 Features:
 * Scene loaded at runtime when an object is collided by a player.